An old clay oil lamp from Nazareth, Israel. Photo credit: Olivia Armstrong.

 Introduction

-These resources explore Christians reflections from the first eight centuries — concluding with John of Damascus — on God’s creation order and its meaning as God’s vision for relationships between human beings, and also between human beings and the created world.
+These resources explore Christians reflections from the first eight centuries — concluding with John of Damascus (675--749) — on God’s creation order and its meaning as God’s vision for relationships between human beings, and also between human beings and the created world.

-Presentation given October 2, 2021 to the Reconstruction class.
+See also the slides to this presentation.
+Given October 2, 2021 to the Reconstruction class.
 Explores early Christian emancipation and abolition.
 While Christians did not eliminate all forms of servitude, since servitude for civic penalties, indebtedness, war captivity, and self-indenture persisted, Christians eventually did eliminate what we know as chattel slavery.
 The presentation examines Old Testament institution of the Hebrew ebed servant, and the New Testament approach to Greco-Roman modes of servitude.
 We glance at how colonialism and Trans-Atlantic slavery deformed traditional Christian teaching, mindful that more slavery exists today across the globe than every before, and that in the U.S., indebtedness and incarceration show that we have greatly exaggerated the claims that the U.S. has done better than the Bible on “slavery” and its constellation of challenges.
 For more resources, see Race, Slavery, and Belief Systems.

-A presentation given to the 2022 Reconstruction class.
+See also the slides to this presentation.
+Given to the 2022 Reconstruction class.
 The introduction features John Winthrop vs. Roger Williams to highlight the debate over freedom of religious Conscience vs. Christendom.
 The presentation highlights Christian accomplishments in health and hospitals, education and schools, land ownership and economic justice, and criminal justice reform.

 This page is a collection of messages, papers, early church citations, and contemporary exegesis.
 Even an eternal hell is consistent with divine restorative justice, in the following way: Hell is a condition of addiction and self-deception, so that when God calls upon unrepentant offenders to participate in their restoration, they experience it as torment and insult.
 This comes from the larger biblical theme that God made us to be human beings and human becomings, whose nature is co-determined by God and us in partnership, and set by what and who we choose to love.